-Fulfilling the Common Core Requirements
+Fulfilling the Core Curriculum Requirements

-First Year Experience (4 units)
+Freshman Year Seminar (3 units)

-Freshmen satisfy this requirement by taking IDS1100 The First Year Experience.
-Transfer students with 30 units or more and nontraditional age students need not satisfy this requirement.
+Freshmen satisfy this requirement by taking IDS1200 Freshman Year Seminar.
+Students in evening programs, students matriculating with more than 12 units, and non-traditional age students need not satisfy this requirement.